 However, this movement equally created obstacles.
-The high demand has overloaded the BPTO's infrastructure, resulting in delays in applications. analyzing Additionally, growing number of registered trademarks has reduced the space for new distinctive names, demanding even greater creativity from entrepreneurs.
+The high demand has overloaded the BPTO's infrastructure, resulting in delays in analyzing applications.
+Additionally, the growing number of registered trademarks has reduced the space for new distinctive names, demanding even greater creativity from entrepreneurs.
 Disputes over similar trademarks have also intensified, illustrating the difficulties of managing a system with such high volumes.